Truro sits on the main Paddington - Penzance line as well as the branch line to Falmouth.

 The St Ives Bay Line (St Erth – St Ives)

 The views from the train window are spectacular as the line sweeps along the coast, past the golden sands of Hayle Towans and Carbis Bay.
 On arrival in St Ives, hit the beach or explore independent shops and art galleries, including Tate St Ives.
-Find out more and plan your trip.
 Find out more about the St Ives Bay Line and plan your trip click here.

 The Looe Valley Line (Liskeard – Looe)